 With a rise in the number of cyber-attacks, organizations put in efforts to implement cybersecurity policies, defenses, and processes.
 However, a state-of-the-art security system will be useless if it is not backed by cybersecurity awareness, education, and training among the ‘Organization’s First Line Of Defence,’ i.e., employees.

 As sophisticated digital threats show a steeply increasing trend, there is a need to educate an organization’s digital workforce on cybersecurity best practices.
 According to Statista Research Department Report, US organizations spend billions to implement top-notch cybersecurity systems.
 However, despite so much security, adversaries break through security systems due to the presence of human error.
 As per the BAE Systems 2019 report, around 71% of phishing and 65% of virus/ malware attacks happen due to such errors.

 A tiny error caused inadvertently by an employee can put the confidentiality, integrity, and availability of an organization’s critical data resources at stake.
 It could bring as a consequence vast losses of finance and reputation.
-Therefore, it has become essential in 2021 to educate human resources in any enterprise by conducting cybersecurity training programs and taking cybersecurity awareness seriously.
+Therefore, it has become essential to educate human resources in any enterprise by conducting security awareness training programs and taking cybersecurity awareness seriously.

 (Image Source: Pixabay.com)

 In 2021, one needs to accept that cyber threats can go beyond just financial losses, affecting the brand’s image to the extent that its existence could be wiped out.
 Cybersecurity awareness must be a priority for every organization.
 By conducting cybersecurity awareness training for employees, an organization reduces its exposure to various cyber threats due to human errors.
 The training helps the employees and the management understand the current and potential information security concerns.
 It also educates the employees on corporate policies and procedures to work in line with the information technology structure.
 The main aim of cybersecurity education is to: